SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     The ``objc`` attribute tells the compiler
     that a declaration is available to use in Objective-C code.

-    If you apply the ``objc`` attribute to a class or protocol, it's implicitly applied to the members of that class or protocol.
+    If you apply the ``objc`` attribute to a class, you must also mark its members ``objc`` to make them available to use in Objective-C code.
-    The compiler also implicitly adds the ``objc`` attribute to a class that inherits from another class marked with the ``objc`` attribute.
+    The compiler implicitly adds the ``objc`` attribute to a class and all its members if that class inherits from an Objective-C class.

     Protocols marked with the ``objc`` attribute can't inherit from protocols that aren't.